 Walk to the end of State Street, and you will arrive at Stearns Wharf, the oldest working wharf in California that dates back to 1872.

 At the time of construction, Stearns Wharf was the longest pier between Los Angeles and San Francisco.
 Today it is home to shops, restaurants, the Sea Center, and the Santa Barbara Museum of Natural History.

-Strolling along Stearns Wharf is one of the best things to do in Santa Barbara, if you want to catch spectacular views of the harbor framed by the Santa Ynez mountains.
+Strolling along Stearns Wharf will allow you to enjoy the spectacular views of the harbor framed by the Santa Ynez mountains.
 But if you would like a quicker trip, rent a bicycle at one of the shops in the area.